I lay here in bed. I woke early, it’s 6am.

 Draping our torsos over wood topped tables, nattering beneath oversized light bulbs, we waited for our coffee to arrive.

-Words stood out from the panic.
-All I could hear was terrorist, attack, gun, run as they scrambled into the coffee shop.
+Words stood out from the panic as the crowds fled Carnaby Street.
+All I could hear was ‘terrorist’ and ‘he’s got a gun’ they scrambled into the coffee shop.

 I curled up behind a bannister.

 Hoping from the depths of my soul that we would get out of this alive.

 When you truly believe death may be but minutes or seconds away, it’s fascinating how your instincts change.
 Your body physically changes.

 Your eyes widen.
 Your heart pumps harder into your chest.
 Veins like live wires brimming with energy.
 Movements erratic but movements sharp.

 Your thought process is an immediate production line of survival.
 What do I need to increase my chances of getting out of here alive?